ChemeketaCS/csweb/content/assignments/cs290/202040/03/_index.md

 incorporate Bootstrap into multiple areas of your pages.

     * Incorporate it into every page and multiple different elements: Max score 20
-    * Incorporate it into multiple elements on one page: Max score 17
+    * Incorporate it into every page at least once, multiple elements on one page: Max score 17
-    * Incorporate it into one element on one page: Max score 14
+    * Incorporate it into multiple elements on one page: Max score 14